Harshitha172000/HIGH_GAIN_OTA_DESIGN/README.md

 # HIGH_GAIN_OTA_DESIGN
-An Operational Transconductance Amplifier is to be implemented which typically provides a very high gain.
-We have discussed different OTA topologies from simple differential amplifiers to Folded cascode theoretically, along with simulation results.
-All simulations are done in LTSPICE.
-Differences between all these topologies are observed in terms of gain, swing limits and other specific parameters.
+Operational Transconductance Amplifier (OTA) is an integral part of many analog and mixed signal systems.
+The OTA is the versatile building block of any analog processing system.
+Designing these building blocks in terms of gain, power consumption and gain bandwidth product efficiently is still a challenging task.
 Go through PDF file for further details.